Home > Heads Up > What Are the Disadvantages of Hair Fibers?

 Are hair fibers still worth it?

-For the right person, yes — the disadvantages are real but mostly minor or avoidable, and the upside (instant, natural-looking fullness with no procedure and no commitment) is substantial.
+For the right person, yes — the disadvantages are real but mostly minor, manageable, or avoidable, and the upside (instant, natural-looking fullness with no procedure and no commitment) is substantial.
 Fibers make the most sense if you have thinning hair that's still there, want results today, and are comfortable with a daily-ish routine.

 The bottom line